 April is that transitional month when you both can’t believe how fast Q1 flew by, yet don’t understand how it’s been the longest winter in history.
 Thankfully, the second quarter of the year includes the start of summer and conference season.
 Situated after the ups and downs of tax season and before the craze of open enrollment, it’s tempting to relax a bit during Q2.
 However, there are some key dates to keep in mind before the busy season picks back up.

 We’ve rounded up the Q2 to-dos you should keep in mind to ensure company-wide success in the months ahead.

 Tax season isn’t just for employees—make sure your team has submitted all of your completed forms to the IRS by this deadline.
 Once you finally cross taxes off your checklist, don’t forget to get your payroll house in order to ensure this process runs smoothly next year.

-While Earth Day falls on a Sunday this year, it’s still a great opportunity to acknowledge a cause many of your employees likely care about.
+Earth Day falls on a Wednesday this year, so it’s an opportunity to acknowledge a cause many of your employees likely care about.
 You might highlight the event with company fundraisers, recycling reminders, or friendly contests based on environmentally friendly initiatives.

-This holiday honors employees who may sit on your very own team, so don’t miss the chance to thank them for all that they do.
+This date also marks Administrative Professionals Day, which honors employees who may sit on your very own team, so don’t miss the chance to thank them for all that they do.
 You know how hard your administrative staff works to ensure your office runs smoothly, so encourage the entire company to show their thanks.